JoshDoody/joshdoody.github.io/_posts/2016-08-26-what-to-bring-to-a-job-interview.md

 ## <a name="phone"></a>Phone interviews

-Here's a checklist to make sure you're prepared for your phone interviews:
+Here's an interview checklist to make sure you're prepared for your phone interviews:

 <ul class="checkbox-list">
   <li class="checkbox-list__item">Be ready 5 minutes early</li>